kmaida/angular-custom-checkbox/README.md

 # angular-custom-inputs

-Two simple directives to create custom checkboxes and radio buttons.
+These are two simple directives to create custom checkboxes and radio buttons.
 Behavior mimics standard input behaviors except for `ng-change`, which no longer functions because it is only triggered by direct user interactions.
 Using a `$watch` is recommended instead.

 * Wraps input and custom "faux" input in a label (supports text if provided via attribute)
 * Generates faux input as a `span` that can be styled accordingly